 - Statistics show you’re safer on fast roads.

 - Driving is safe because millions of people do it every day.

-The problem is that all of those things are logical and that’s why they don’t work.
-The problem lives in your unconscious mind which works with emotions and can’t understand logic.
+All of those things are logical and that’s why they fail.
+Your problem lives in your unconscious mind which works with emotions and doesn’t understand logic.